owen6314/owen6314.github.io/_posts/2018-05-11-compassion.md

 date: 2018-05-11
 ---

-One of the life-changing decisions I made a few years ago is to let go of my ego whenever I see an opportunity that I know would help me grow and learn at any level.
+One of the life-changing decisions I made a few years ago was to let go of my ego whenever I see an opportunity that I know would help me grow and learn at any level.
 That could be anything, like asking for help to prepare for an interview, with a bug in a code, or even just to get around in a new city.

 I was amazed at the extent that some people are willing to go to help out.